IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/index.md

 ![](/assets/logo/header.svg)

-Get a competitive advantage in trading — be among the first to try the cutting-edge software!

 vectorbt PRO (Beta) is the ultimate engine for backtesting, algorithmic trading, and research.
 It's a high-performance superset of the [vectorbt](https://github.com/polakowo/vectorbt) library, one of the world's most innovative open-source backtesting engines.